WordPress/openverse/docs/openverse-catalog.md

 > Following internal review and discussion, we have concluded that as an organization and team, we do not wish to engage contractors or services in ways that would facilitate the development of military applications of technology.
 This includes, but is not limited to, the use of data that is supplied by CC through any means in connection with the services that contributes to the training of artificial intelligence and image recognition tools by the service provider.
 >
-> CC staff will make reasonable efforts during procurement and partnership processes to evaluate service providers to determine how our data or contributions will be used including, without limitation, whether it is used in service of such initiatives.
+> Openverse staff will make reasonable efforts during procurement and partnership processes to evaluate service providers to determine how our data or contributions will be used including, without limitation, whether it is used in service of such initiatives.
 This will include evaluating contractual terms of engagement and requesting modifications that preclude such uses when feasible.
-If after entering an agreement, it is determined that this is the case, CC management will determine the best course of action, which may involve canceling the service or partnership.
+If after entering an agreement, it is determined that this is the case, Openverse management will determine the best course of action, which may involve canceling the service or partnership.

 ## AWS Imagine Grant

 Thankfully, we managed to secure the grant.
-As an early step, we want to determine which images in CC Catalog are the best candidates to have tags added to them by Amazon Rekognition.
+As an early step, we want to determine which images in Openverse Catalog are the best candidates to have tags added to them by Amazon Rekognition.
 We would therefore like to determine which photos are the most popular on some of our larger providers.
 In particular, we would like to be able to filter out some images from the